 Day Two at Club Wyndham King Cotton Villas

-I had woken up early just after the sunrise and no one else was up yet.
+I had woken up early just after sunrise and no one else was up yet.
 I tip-toed out the door and drove to a grocery store for some fast shopping for breakfast supplies.
 I would have done this on the way in, but I did not want the discussion of who should pay for what out of the two couples.
-Also, I truly wanted to cook and for me that meant picking my own ingredients.
+Also, I truly wanted to cook and for me, that meant picking my own ingredients.
 I found a local food lion near the resort and that would be fine for just eggs and stuff.

 I shopped fast, hoping to get back before the others were awake and start cooking.
 My wish was to wake them with the smells of breakfast.
 That is a heck of a neat way to wake up on vacation.

 My shopping list was simple.
 Eggs, Waffles, butter, syrup, bread for toast, apple butter, two types of juice, milk, and some hot cocoa for nighttime.
 Then I also got some sausages, stuff for grits, and more ingredients than I needed for omelets, but I figured I could give them options instead of just cheese omelets.